 The Girl Who Waited written by Tom MacRae and directed by Nick Hurran

 Result: Such a weird episode and I don’t know how to judge it.
 The first third is the most boring 15 minutes of season six because it is all overly complicated set up for the last ten minutes of drama.
 You can literally hear the plotting gears grinding into place to get the Doctor, Amy and Rory where they need to be to provide that humdinger of an emotional climax.
-Whether by design (it is supposed to be a sterile medical facility) or because they were saving money for Moffatt’s expensive finale it is also one of the few new series episodes that feels cheap (that bloody Millennium Centre again).
-Interesting ideas are tossed in the air but jettisoned in favour of the characters although there is an awful lot of dull running around to be had too.
-However when The Girl Who Waited gets it right it gets it really right and the horrific choice that falls on Rory at the conclusion grabs hold of your heart and crushes it until your eyes bleed with tears.
-The older Amy is a great character, bitter and angry and unwilling to give the Doctor any more chances which is what makes his decision to slam the door in her face when she tosses all that resentment aside and decide to leave with them all the more heartbreaking.
-Darvill, Smith and Gillen have never been better than at that moment and its great to see them hitting such an emotional high when they are about to be split up permanently.
+Whether by design (it is supposed to be a sterile medical facility) or because they were saving money for Moffat’s expensive finale) it is also one of the few new series episodes that feels cheap (the bloody Millennium Centre again).
+Interesting ideas are tossed in the air but jettisoned in favour of the characters (normally I complain it is the other way around - the best episodes of this era are the ones that balance both equally) and there is an awful lot of running around to be had too.
+However when The Girl Who Waited gets it right it really gets it right and the horrific choice that falls on Rory at the conclusion grabs hold of your heart and crushes it until your eyes bleed with tears.
+The older Amy is a great character, bitter and angry and unwilling to give the Doctor any more chances.
+The Doctor has to make the awful decision to slam the door in her face when she tosses all that resentment aside and decides to leave with them in one of the most shocking moments of the season.
+Darvill, Smith and Gillen have never been better than at that moment and it's great to see them hitting such an emotional high when they are about to be split up permanently.
 How to rate an episode that tests my patience this much and yet manages to score such a coup with its characters in its closing third?
 It feels unfair to score an episode that hits the series’ emotional high point (The Doctor’s Wife excepted) this low but there are too many surrounding details that let it down: 6/10

 The God Complex written by Toby Whithouse and directed by Nick Hurran